And well, let me take a cigar out of my court meeting.

 The only candidate in this race who can be tied to high unemployment is Barack Obama.

-Now, somebody explained to me how the 23 million unemployed wouldn't automatically want an alternative to Obama.
+Now, somebody explained to me how the 23 million unemployed wouldn't automatically want an alternative to Obama, at least a majority of them.

-Mr. Limbaugh, what you are forgetting, sir.
+Mr. Limbaugh, you are forgetting, sir, what do you remember?

-George W. Bush, who's really responsible for this.
+Many of these 23 million unemployed really blame Bush, George W. Bush, who's really responsible for this.

-You know, I bet there probably is some of that because of the media, but again, common sense is Rearing its head here, and I don't know how you make the case that a guy who has not been in office, who has never been president, who hadn't had his hand on one aspect of federal policy is in any way linked to unemployment.
+And I don't know how you make the case that a guy who has not been in office, who has never been president, who hadn't had his hand on one aspect of federal policy is in any way linked to unemployment.

-Mr. Limbo, you're forgetting something oath.
+Mr. Limbaugh, you're forgetting Clemmen Golds.

-The guys like Romney who are going to increase unemployment by giving all the money to the rich.
+There are the guys like Romney who are going to increase unemployment by giving all the money to the rich.

 And I just refuse to accept that.